Sink: Butler's sink

 A butler's sink is a rectangular ceramic sink with a rounded rim which is set into a work surface.
 There are generally two kinds of butler's sinks: the London sink and the Belfast sink.
 In 2006, both types of sinks usually were 62 cm across and 46 cm front-to-back, with a depth of 22.5 cm.
 London sinks were originally shallower than Belfast sinks.
 One plumbing guide in 1921 suggested that the Belfast sink was 38 cm deep.
 The primary difference both in the past and today between a Belfast and London sink is that the Belfast sink is fitted with an overflow weir which prevented water from spilling over the sink's edge by draining it away and down into the wastewater plumbing.

 Vessel sink

 A vessel sink is a free-standing sink, generally finished and decorated on all sides, that sits directly on the surface of the furniture on which it is mounted.
-These sinks have become increasingly popular with bathroom designers because of the large range of materials, styles, and finishes that can be shown to good advantage.
+These sinks have become increasingly popular with bathroom designers because of the large range of materials, styles, and finishes that can be used.